andreasmhallberg/readingnotes/Forkel, 1980. Die sprachliche Situation im heutigen Marokko.md

   - If dialect is close to MSA (mashreq) more interference, less compartmentalization.
 Speakers rely on their linguistic intuitions.
   - If dialect is far from MSA (magreb) less interference, more compartmentalization, SA more like proper L2.
 (Strongly deviant vowel system in Morocco.
 54)

-- Icraab most important distinction between H and L. 52
+- *iʿrāb* most important distinction between H and L. 52

 - *iʿrāb bil-ḥaraka* vs. *iʿrāb bil-ḥarf*.
 53